 Yellowstone Academy mentors help children understand, through clear teaching and affectionate sharing, that reading enriches their lives.
 Volunteers also help with the Yellowstone Scouting program.
 St. Martin’s currently has 31 Yellowstone Academy mentors.
 Change a child’s life forever!
 For more information about this organization, visit yellowstoneacademy.org.

-Yellowstone Academy will celebrate their Spiritual Emphasis Week during Holy Week, April 10-13.
+Yellowstone volunteers are needed to celebrate Spiritual Emphasis Week during Holy Week

 This is part of the plan for St. Martin’s to help Yellowstone Academy students and staff in their spiritual walk.
 What a Lenten blessing for all!